neha-nayeem/Project-2/README.md

 ## Topic and Rationale 🌃🔪🩸📝
 * As residents of Toronto, we want to gain insights on Toronto safety and crime rates in different neighborhoods.
-* After completion of project 1, we are equipped with more skill sets thatwill allows us to further analyze and visualize different type of charts interactively.
+* After completion of project 1, we are equipped with more skills that will allow us to further analyze and visualize different type of charts interactively.

 ## Datasets 🗃
 * [Toronto Police Open Data](https://data.torontopolice.on.ca/pages/open-data)